 The Ugly Truth About Conversations

-You may wonder what has been sobering.
-The realization that nothing happens without conversation yet communication challenges are massive in today's world.
+Nothing happens without conversation, yet communication challenges are massive in today’s world.

 Certainly on a positive note, remarkable and incredible accomplishments have been achieved because of conversation.
 Can you imagine the conversations that took place when the iPhone was being developed!
 Many of us are enjoying the rewards of those conversations.
 If you’re like me, your iPhone goes everywhere with you and you can’t imagine a time without it.